doctaphred/gitsync/README.md

 It might still be decent if all operations were performed on a dedicated "_gitsync" branch, though.
+    - In fact, for things like config files, totally: each machine could switch to the bleeding-edge _gitsync branch when desired, or hang out on master and wait for pull requests to get merged.

 Also I have no idea how to actually delete stuff from git if I accidentally drop some secret data in here while the tool is running :\